 Vaccinations for children are a critical part of their healthy development.
 However, many questions have arisen surrounding these shots over the last few years.
 Parents wonder when, and sometimes if, they should vaccinate their children.

-There has been a lot of discussion around immunizations lately.
 What are the benefits and risks of childhood vaccinations?

 What would happen if we stopped vaccinating?